RyanJulyan/Flask-BDA/README.md

 ```

-* Open browser and install Chocolatey from the
+* Open a browser and install Chocolatey from the
     * Go to: [https://app.serverless.com/](https://app.serverless.com/) to see the deployed application

 ### Linux / Mac